QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

   - List changes (order, enable, edit, delete) remain after closing settings.
   - Settings survive restarting SiYuan.

+## 11. Settings: About
+- About info:
+  - Version, author, repository link, and license link are shown; links open correctly.
+- Clean up historical data, see "12.
+Type rename / delete / legacy cleanup"
+- Debug log:
+  - The debug log toggle saves immediately.
+  - When enabled, detailed plugin DEBUG logs appear in the SiYuan console (F12); when disabled, they stop.

-## 11. Type rename / delete / legacy cleanup
+## 12. Type rename / delete / legacy cleanup
 - Rename (before cleanup):
   - After changing the label in settings, past labels appear in the list; blocks with the old subtype still use plugin styling.
   - The completion menu does not list past label names; the type menu writes the current label.